geek-ai/MAgent/README.md

 ## Requirement
 MAgent currently support Linux and OS X running Python 2.7 or python 3.
 We make no assumptions about the structure of your agents.
-You can write rule-based algorithms or use deep learning frameworks such as Tensorflow, MXNet, PyTorch.
+You can write rule-based algorithms or use deep learning frameworks.

 ## Install on Linux